j0lama/j0lama.github.io/_posts/2017-10-23-router-attack.md

 #### Looking for some bugs

-The first thing that I tried was to introduce a long string to produce a buffer overflow or some crashes:
+The first thing I tried was introducing a long string to produce a buffer overflow or some crashes:
 ```bash
  >aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 Cant find command: [aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa].
 Type '?' for usage
  >
 ```

-With the impossibility of find a buffer overflow I introduced accidentally the *sh* command:
+With the impossibility of finding a buffer overflow I accidentally introduced the *sh* command:
 ```bash
  >sh
 Password:Password incorrect !